baileyherbert/envato.js/README.md

 - Methods available for all endpoints at [build.envato.com](https://build.envato.com/).
 - Supports both OAuth and personal tokens.
-- Automatic renewal of OAuth access tokens.
-- Simple error handling.
+- Simplified error handling.
-- Full type hinting and autocompletion.
+- Full type hinting and autocompletion in modern editors.
-- Works in modern browsers.
+- Runs in modern web browsers.

-The return types in this library don't perfectly match the responses sent by the API.
-Instead, Envato.js extracts the relevant information from the responses and returns them without any extra bloat.
+Envato.js extracts the relevant data from responses and returns them without any extra bloat.
 It also converts data where possible, such as converting timestamps into `Date` objects.

 ---